Monrovia, Maryland

 Monrovia is an unincorporated community and census-designated place (CDP) in Frederick County, in the U.S. state of Maryland.
 As of the 2020 census it had a population of 2,702.
-The ZIP code for the area is 21770.

 Etymology

 Though a post office was established in Monrovia on January 15, 1833, it is not known that the town was named Monrovia in the 1830s.
 In the 1820s, the town was known as "Hall Towne," likely after Nicholas Hall, a founder of New Market.
 When the name Monrovia was applied to the town is unknown, however why it was named such was either after the U.S. President James Monroe, or perhaps for an event described by Reverend Herbert Austin Cooper in 1997:

 The California Gold Rush of 1848 played a part in that.
 Two men from this area went to California in search of gold.
 Unsuccessful there, they then heard of new gold discoveries in Monrovia, Liberia (West Africa).
 So they went there and worked in the Monrovia mines.
 In Liberia, one of the two men died.
 After the man died, they put his body in a fish barrel, used to preserve salt-water fish, and filled the barrel with alcohol to preserve the body.
 The barrel was then shipped all the way around Cape Horn and, ultimately, to the Port of Baltimore.
 From there, the body in a barrel went by rail to what is now Monrovia, Maryland.
 It was received at the general store there, and the alcohol was dumped into Bush Creek, after which they had a funeral service with Elder Walker presiding.

 It was suggested by Reverend Cooper that this shipment from Monrovia, Liberia, resulted in the town along Bush Creek being named "Monrovia."